s40in/rpcemu_rus/README.md

 # rpcemu
 RPCEmu is an emulator of Acorn's Risc PC and A7000 machines.
-With Cloverleaf patches.
+With Cloverleaf and My patches.

 This is the modified version of RPCEmu 0.9.4
 * Mouse wheel scrolling